 While the projects mentioned so far focused on the development of new datasets, the emphasis of the last research project lies on the evaluation of already existing data.
-In cooperation with the RWI Essen (Rheinisch-Westfäl- isches Institut für Wirtschaftsforschung e.V) data of the BA's Employment History aggregated on the zip code level are merged with the German Socio-Economic Panel (G-SOEP)8.
-The projects aims at an empirical application of models of social interactions to the patterns and determinants of human capital formation.
+In cooperation with the RWI Essen (Rheinisch-Westfälisches Institut für Wirtschaftsforschung) data on the BA's Employment History aggregated on the postal code level are merged with the German Socio-Economic Panel (G-SOEP)8.
+The project aims at an empirical application of models of social interactions to the patterns and determinants of human capital formation.
 It is an often observed empirical regularity in Germany that agents who belong to the same group tend to behave similarly and to display similar outcomes with regard to the transition from school to work and career dynamics.
-In order to evaluate this data on a comparatively small spatial level, for example zip-code level, are required.
+In order to evaluate this data on a specifically disaggregated level, postal-code areas, are for example required.